Liam Rosenior: Bristol City

+On 12 November 2003, Rosenior joined Premier League club Fulham for a £55,000 fee.
+In 2004 he was loaned to Torquay United of the Football League Third Division, managed by his father Leroy Rosenior.

+Rosenior made his debut for Fulham on 22 September 2004 in a League Cup game away to Boston United, being sent off in the last minute of a 4–1 win for diving in the hope of winning a penalty.
+He made his league debut for Fulham on 13 December in a 1–1 home draw with Manchester United, earning the Sky Sports Man of the Match award.
+On 7 May 2005, his season ended with another dismissal in a 3–1 win at Blackburn Rovers for pushing Robbie Savage in response to the Welshman's foul on Luís Boa Morte.

+Rosenior scored once for Fulham, in a League Cup tie against Lincoln City at Craven Cottage on 21 September 2005, netting in extra time of a 5–4 win.
+He signed a four-year extension to his Fulham contract in July 2006.

+Reading

-He signed a four-year extension to his Fulham contract in July 2006, but left Fulham for Reading on 31 August 2007 for an undisclosed fee on a three-year contract, with Seol Ki-Hyeon going the other way.
-His debut for Reading came in a 2–1 defeat to Sunderland on 15 September 2007, and he scored his first goal for Reading in a 7–4 defeat to Portsmouth on 29 September 2007, although it was initially awarded to Stephen Hunt.
+Rosenior joined fellow Premier League team Reading on 31 August 2007 for an undisclosed fee on a three-year contract, with Seol Ki-Hyeon going the other way.
+His debut for Reading came in a 2–1 defeat to Sunderland on 15 September, and he scored his first goal for Reading in a 7–4 defeat to Portsmouth two weeks later, although it was initially awarded to Stephen Hunt.

-On 2 September 2009, Rosenior joined Ipswich Town on loan for the remainder of 2009–10 season.
-He scored his first goal for Ipswich against Barnsley on 3 October 2009.
+On 2 September 2009, Rosenior joined Championship club Ipswich Town on loan for the remainder of 2009–10 season, under manager Roy Keane.
+He scored once in 31 games for the Portman Road club, equalising in a 2–1 loss at Barnsley on 3 October.

 Hull City

 On 29 October 2010, Rosenior joined Hull City on a short-term agreement until 1 January 2011.
 He made his debut the following day in the away match at Barnsley.
 He signed a 2 1/2-year deal with Hull on 21 December 2010.
 Saying "I'm delighted, It's something that we kind of half agreed when I first came here, but it relied on the takeover being completed for me to stay."